shadow/shadow/docs/limitations.md

 is more accurate, since syscalls on real systems *do* take non-zero time, but it makes the time model more complex to understand and reason about.

-### Workaround: have Shadow preempt CPU-only busy-loops
+### Workaround: have Shadow preempt CPU-only busy-loops{#cpu-busy-loops}

-In cases where enabling `--model-unblocked-syscall-latency` doesn't get the simulation out of the busy loop, it may be because it makes no syscalls or time-checks at all, and instead is waiting indefinitely for another thread to modify memory (e.g. to flip a "ready" flag).
+In cases where enabling `--model-unblocked-syscall-latency` doesn't get the simulation out of the busy loop, it may be because the busy-loop makes no syscalls or time-checks at all, and instead is waiting indefinitely for another thread to modify memory (e.g. to flip a "ready" flag).
 In Shadow's default mode of operation, it will never regain control from such loops, and hence can't move the simulation forward.

-Such loops can be escaped by enabling the experimental option `--native_preemption_enabled`.
-In this mode of operation, Shadow uses a native timer to regain control in such situations and move simulated time forward.
+Such loops can be escaped by enabling the experimental option `--native-preemption-enabled`.
+In this mode of operation, Shadow uses a native Linux timer to preempt the thread in such situations, moving simulated time forward and allowing other threads in the process to run.

 Drawbacks: